Last Updated on July 3, 2017

 Voter Services dropdown menu to complete, print, and sign a form to mail before the

 What Your Paper Sample Ballot Contains

 Early Voting Schedule: Your sample ballot contains the dates, times, and locations of early voting sites open during a 14-day period before Election Day.
-You may vote at any site you wish, no matter where you live or what your precinct is.
+You may vote at any site you wish, no matter where you live in the County or what your precinct is.

 Reproduction of Your Ballot:

-The contests applicable to your precinct (and political party affiliation in federal/state Primary Elections) will appear in the order you will see them on your actual ballot.
-In General Elections, ballot questions for which you are eligible to vote on will also be included.
+The contests applicable to your precinct (and yoour individual political party affiliation in federal/state Primary Elections) will appear in the order you will see them on your actual ballot.
+In General Elections, ballot questions for which you are eligible to vote will also be included.